 The recipe fills the house with an irresistible aroma as it bakes and browns.
 This maple-baked ham is the full holiday experience in one dish: sweet, smoky, salty, and spicy flavors blend to make an intoxicating and unforgettable winter meal.

 Serve the ham on the Christmas or Thanksgiving table and expect guests to be wowed because they will be and you will be so proud.
 The ham can be served as a main meal, or as a sandwich, or on the buffet table for guests to help themselves.

-- 4 sweet-tart baking apples, cored and halved
+4 apples, sweet-tart baking type, cored and halved

 Allow the ham and fruit to cool down slightly before removing the twine and serving warm or at room temperature.